 Landscaping your in-ground pool on a budget can be easy when you choose cheaper features, building materials, and less intricate designs.
 Usually, it comes down to being smart with the resources you choose to purchase.
 That said, your pool doesn’t have to be boring just because you’re on a budget:

 • Decorate with LED lights: Having light fixtures or string lights around the pool can bring an inviting and cozy ambiance while also saving you some big bucks in the process.
 All it takes is a little bit of creativity and searching to find which lights work best for your budget.

 • Try out a rock garden: Try adding a small rock garden around your poolside landscape.
 A small rock garden can offer a cheap, creative landscape without the cost or hassle of a full garden.
 You can use larger rocks in your garden, but typically, the bigger the rocks, the higher the cost.

 • Plant ornamental grass: Ornamental grass is a cheaper, easier alternative to a full jungle of plants.
 Sure the bright greens and colors of vibrant flower beds can be attractive, but they’re also more expensive.
 Ornamental grasses offer less maintenance while providing your boring poolscape with that extra touch of nature.

 When to Call a Landscaping Professional

 Some pool landscaping projects might be DIY, but calling a professional is a good idea if you have a more complicated pool design in mind, such as a terraced landscape or a new patio.
-After all, if you already have professionals handling your lawn care, pool care, and pest control, why not add a professional landscaper to the list?
+After all, if you already have professionals handling your pool care, why not add a professional landscaper to the list?

 Landscaping pros have construction capabilities and botanical knowledge that you probably don’t have on your own.
 They can take your wildest dreams for your backyard pool landscape and make them a reality.